CanDIG/CanDIGv2/docs/install-docker.md

 sudo nano /etc/hosts
 ```

-- Add the IP address to the end of the file so it look like this:
+- Add the IP address to the end of the file so it look like this (noting that the key and value need to be tab-delimited):

 ```bash
 # Other settings